-Before we answer this question, let’s discuss the SAT score range.
+Before we dive in, let’s discuss the SAT score range.
 For the SAT, a perfect score is 1600, while the lowest score is 400.
 This total score is the sum of the scores of the two sections of the SAT: the Math section and the Evidence-Based Reading and Writing section.
 Both of these sections have scores that range between 200 and 800.

 So, let’s answer the question: Is 1100 a good SAT score?
 It kind of is, but it’s not too good.
-In 2019, the average SAT score was 1050 for all test takers.
-Any score above that is considered acceptable for many colleges.
-In 2021, out of all high school graduates who took the 2021 SAT during high school, the average SAT score was 1060.
+To put it into perspective, the national average SAT score is 1050 for all test takers.
+Any score above that is considered acceptable for many colleges, although it may not be considered competitive.

 Therefore, 1100 is considered better than the average, albeit by a small margin.
 But those numbers are rough estimates.
 If you wish to get a better idea, you must look at the universities and programs that you’re applying to.

-One of the most reliable and frequently used ways is finding the median, or average, SAT score of freshmen in recent years.
+One of the most reliable and frequently used ways to tell if your SAT score is competitive is finding the median, or average, SAT score of freshmen in recent years.
 Take a look at how well the average admitted applicant did on the SAT.
-Is it higher than 1100 or lower than 1100, and by how much?
+Is it higher than 1100 or lower, and by how much?